catalyst-fp7/documents/interoperability/interoperability.md

 Data consumers should be expected to access the data through one of the following mechanisms (choice of mechanism and endpoints to be part of configuration parameters):

 1. Pulling all server data relative to one unit of conversation in a single request as JSON-LD (*MANDATORY*).
-This is the minimal plumbing required to participate to the catalyst ecosystem.
+This is the minimal plumbing required to participate to the Catalyst ecosystem.
 If a given platform server can host many different conversations with disjoint communities, is is expected to offer an endpoint for each, as each may define different access permissions.
 2. Exposing a coherent subset, defined on the data server, to a consumer at a provided (opaque) URL.
 3. Endpoints allowing to access the collection of each main type of resource, optionally with some filtering ability (GET endpoints)
-4. Read-only SPARQL Endpoints with agreed queries.
+4. Read-only SPARQL endpoints with agreed queries.
 5. Read/write RESTful endpoints for the collection of each main type of resource
 6. Read/write SPARQL endpoints.